lgestc/fakebeat/README.md

 ## About

 This is similar to already existing `makelog`, but offers more flexibility.

+1. Configure your indices
+2. Setup document value generation using our flexible templating engine
+3. Generate your fixtures

+## Usage

-It is possible to define custom document templates, consisting of `index` configuration and `values` for each field, like this:
+Define custom document templates, consisting of `index` configuration and `values` for each field, like this:

 ```
 {